cowtrix/lrtw/lrtw/wwwroot/blog/How do we build organisations that want to build safe AI.md

 ![](img/AISafetyOrganisation_TableStakeholders.PNG)

 In this table, we can see the different levels of control and exposure to risk that each group of stakeholders has.
-The Safety Team row is highlighted in order to demonstrate its necessity in this equation, and how it fulfils a role distinct from others.
+Note how the Safety Team fulfils a role distinct from others.

 - *Technical Control*: This refers to direct development of the core technologies relating to the AIS.
 For instance, decisions about algorithms, datasets, technical systems and other domains which require specialized knowledge.
 - *Operational Control*: This refers to the ability to halt, limit, or otherwise suppress the operation of an AIS.
 For instance, decisions around halting the release of a feature or update, or even decisions around taking the whole system down.